kickstartcoding/debug_trainer/README.md

 ## What is it?

+[The blog post](https://kickstartcoding.online/learn/articles/introducing-debug-trainer/) goes into more detail, but basically:

 `debug_trainer` is a terminal program that helps you practice debugging by breaking your code in random ways, so that you can practice tracking down and fixing the errors.

 The `break` command will introduce an error to a file of your choosing.